IntroductionLast Updated: March 18, 2013

 We like to go out for lunch each Thursday.
 Instead of having a dedicated eatery, we like to try all sorts of places around town.
 This is a multi-functional activity: it fills the stomach, advances comradery, and gently pushes us into the realm of culinary adventure.

-Once each month (or sometimes more frequently) we enjoy odorizing the 4th floor by making belgian waffles.
+Once each month (or sometimes more frequently) we enjoy odorizing the office by making Belgian waffles.
 We invite the building management and any others whose noses and stomachs lead them into the office.
-We think the building management folks are really going to feel the pinch when it's time to negotiate a new lease!
+It's a great time to catch up with one another, and who can say no to free, hot waffles?

 New Year Kickoff

-An annual party after the holiday season has passed to kick off the new year.
-Last year, we went to The Roof and got great tickets for an evening Brian Regan show.
-This January, we went to Ruth's Chris in Salt Lake City following a play at the Desert Star Theater in Murray.
+We hold an annual party after the holiday season has passed to kick off the new year.
+Two years ago, we went to The Roof and got great tickets for an evening Brian Regan show.
+Last January, we went to Ruth's Chris in Salt Lake City following a play at the Desert Star Theater in Murray.
 At dinner, a little misbehavior is expected (or perhaps encouraged).
 Jeffrey ordered dessert first and Jonathan asked for a Hot Pocket.
 The staff at Ruth’s Chris was unflappable to the last.
 We’d go there again.